hjuntan/asciiart/README.md

     <img src="./images/built-in-function.png" width="650"/> <img src="./images/all-averaged.png" width="650"/>
 </p>

 The first image uses the built-in Pillow function while the second image uses the all-averaged approach.
 There is only minute changes to the shading of the person's face, while the background is slightly altered.
 I think this is due to the very slight differences between the built-in Pillow function; which uses the formula: 0.299 * r + 0.587 * g + 0.114 * b; compared to the above formula.
-The images will look much different if the green is the more major aspect of the image:
+This formula is weighted towards green, making it particularly sensitive to the green hues dominant in the image:

 <p align="center">
     <img src="./images/leaf.jpg" width="500" />